rtucek/nginx-php/README.md

 for further version details.
 [PHP Composer](https://getcomposer.org/) is already installed and ready for use.

+Xdebug is installed as shared extension, but not activated.
+Start the container with env ENABLE_XDEBUG=1 to enable the extension.

 The Nginx and PHP-FPM master processes are controlled by [Honcho](https://github.com/nickstenning/honcho).
 Honcho was chosen over Supervisor, because honcho will exit and kill the container if either Nginx or PHP's master process dye for any reason.
 If you want have to have the container restarted